Ayurveda & wellness: how Eastern traditions enhance Western medicine

 I cannot say that it is my annual physical alone, or exercise alone, or mindfulness alone, or my HANAH supplement alone that makes the difference.
 Nevertheless a medical system that includes physical, psychological, medical and spiritual elements is the most integrative way to treat beings that are physical, psychological and spiritual; and in using such an approach, one that integrates all of these elements, I feel healthier than I have in a very long time.
 Now if I can only convince my buddy to give up his couch and his beer….

 Dr. Blaise Aguirre has joined our Board of Advisors.
 He fits perfectly into our belief that food is medicine and knows that, while amazing, Western Medicine doesn’t have all the answers.
 As a major contributor to the field of psychiatry, he has a unique perspective on how HANAH can have a positive impact on patients and merge the best parts of Eastern and Western medicine.

 Blaise Aguirre, MD, is an Assistant Professor of Psychiatry at Harvard Medical School and serves on multiple boards, including The Oprah Winfrey Leadership Academy for Girls, Mirah, and the Illinois Marathon!
 He’s an expert in child, adolescent and adult psychotherapy, including dialectical behavior therapy (DBT), a psychotherapy which integrates Eastern and Western approaches, and lectures all over the world on the technique.
 He is the founding medical director of 3East, a unique residential DBT program for young women exhibiting self-endangering behaviors and borderline personality disorder (BPD) traits, and has written multiple books.

-You can also check out a movie featuring him with Tich Nhat Hanh and Deepak Chopra - Mindfulness, Be Happy Now,..and there’s so much more!
+You can also check out this movie featuring him with Tich Nhat Hanh and Deepak Chopra - Mindfulness, Be Happy Now.

 Like this post?
 Share it!